 Naga pork curry is probably one of the most delicious non-vegetarian dishes of the Indian cuisine.
 Crispy, juicy smoked pork is cooked in a wonderfully spiced curry with the famous bhoot jholokia and bamboo shoots to create a dish that is both flavourful and hearty.
 The curry is usually eaten with steamed rice.
 This sensational curry has made it to the menus of a number of restaurants around the world.
 It's a must-try for every non-vegetarian!

-3. Thenthuk From Arunachal Pradesh
+3. Ngamtok from Arunachal Pradesh

 (Also Read: 5 Best North Eastern Restaurants In Delhi)

 With unique blend of preparation and flavour, 'Ngamtok' is a much relished cuisine among #Noctes.#tribalfood#flavoursofarunachal#exoticfoodpic.twitter.com/nFN4DjRAb5— MyGov Arunachal Pradesh (@MyGovArunachal) January 7, 2021